riznrl/Doomzy-bot-site/README.md

 - `GET /api/global/feed` - Get global feed posts
 - `POST /api/global/post` - Post to global feed
 - Discord OAuth endpoints: `/auth/login`, `/auth/callback`, `/auth/logout`

+## Site Announcements & Real-time Notifications

+The site includes a real-time announcement system that broadcasts messages from Discord to all connected web clients.

+### How It Works
+1. **Discord Integration**: When a user posts in the `#site-announcements` Discord channel, the bot detects it
+2. **WebSocket Broadcast**: The bot broadcasts the message via WebSocket to all connected clients
+3. **Visual Notification**: Users see a shake animation and sliding banner notification
+4. **Clickable Links**: Users can click the banner to open the Discord message

+### Setup
+1. Create a `#site-announcements` channel in your Discord server
+2. Set `SITE_ANNOUNCEMENTS_ID` in your Railway variables to the channel ID
+3. The system automatically activates when users visit any page

+### Features
+- ✅ **Real-time notifications** across all pages
+- ✅ **Shake animation** and visual feedback
+- ✅ **Auto-dismiss** after 5 seconds
+- ✅ **Clickable banners** that open Discord links
+- ✅ **Global availability** - works on every page

+### Testing
+1. Visit any page on your site
+2. Post a message in your `#site-announcements` Discord channel
+3. Watch for the notification banner to appear with shake animation

 ## Railway Deployment